pfeghali/CS130A-FinalPrep/README.md

 Do not expect substantive proofs, that's not what this is for.
 Please email me if you'd like something updated or changed.
 ---
-##### *All code blocks are mine's unless otherwise noted, and might have errors/be suboptimal.
+##### *All code blocks are mine unless otherwise noted, and might have errors/be suboptimal.
 I prefer python to C++, and I will be using pseudocode.
 This will also NOT cover probability and amortized analysis.
-Other documents and references will be linked to, and a substantive amount of material has been derived from the [course's site](https://www.cs.ucsb.edu/~suri/cs130a/cs130a.html).*
+Other documents and references will be linked to, and a substantive amount of material has been derived from the [course's site](https://www.cs.ucsb.edu/~suri/cs130a/cs130a.html).
+Sorry about the typos.*
 ---

 # Data Structures and Algorithms